switch-model/switch/examples/3zone_toy_stochastic_PySP/README.md

     problem.
 Further documentation on the construction of these files is located inside this script.
 Note: branch and leaf node .dat files are not generated by this file, they must be built by the user.
+    You may execute this script with the SWITCH command line option "--sorted-output" (without quotes) to get a sorted .dat file.

 rhosetter.py
     When using the progressive hedging algorithm a value for the Rho parameter